 --layout option followed by the layout value.

-nasnet_large model that was exported to ONNX format and thus has input with
+nasnet_large model that was exported to the ONNX format:

 mo --input_model tf_nasnet_large.onnx --layout nhwc

-Additionally, if a model has more than one input or needs both input and output layouts specified, you need to provide the name of each input or output to which you apply the layout.
+Additionally, if a model has more than one input or needs both input and output layouts specified, you need to provide the name of each input or output to apply the layout.

-Yolo v3 Tiny model that has first input
+Yolo v3 Tiny model with its first input

 NCHW layout and second input

-image_shape with 2 dimensions: batch and size of the image which can be expressed as
+image_shape having two dimensions: batch and size of the image expressed as the

 mo --input_model yolov3-tiny.onnx --layout input_1(nchw),image_shape(n?)

 Changing the model layout may be necessary if it differs from the one presented by input data.
-To change the layout, you can use either
+Use either

 For example, for the same